storacha/specs/w3-blob.md

 ##### List Cursor

-The optional `args.cursor` MAY be specified in order to paginate over the list of the added Blobs.
+The optional `nb.cursor` MAY be specified in order to paginate over the list of the added Blobs.

 ##### List Size

-The optional `args.size` MAY be specified to signal desired page size, that is number of items in the result.
+The optional `nb.size` MAY be specified to signal desired page size, that is number of items in the result.

 ### List Blob Receipt